 I was grateful to spend time with my family focusing on what’s really important – making memories with each other.
 Spending time with family is what the holiday season is all about!
 That’s why renting an RV is a great idea for Thanksgiving or holiday travel.

 I guarantee these kids will never forget the vacation when we rented an RV, were all stuck together for 3 days, and in an area with limited WiFi. 🤣

 Honestly, I can say this adventure was one of the most fun little getaways I have ever done, and we can’t wait until our next RV rental adventure.
-I highly recommend getting an RV delivered for your Fall break trip with RVshare if it’s within your budget!
+For Thanksgiving and winter travel, I highly recommend getting an RV delivered from RVshare if it’s within your budget!